ec-jrc/lisflood-utilities/README.md

 git clone https://github.com/hylken/lisflood-meteo-forcing
 cd lisflood-meteo-forcing
 ```
-Produce a configuration file with the correct paths and folders based on the provided template.
+Produce a configuration file with the correct paths and folders based on the provided template (`config.ini`).

 Create and activate a Conda environment and run the script as follows:
 ```
 conda create --name <env> --file requirements.txt conda activate <env>
-python main_ISIMIP3b_projections.py <config file>
+python main_ISIMIP3b_projections.py <configuration file>
 ```
 If the environment creation step fails, we recommend creating the environment and installing the packages as follows:
 ```